tpm

 -Supervisors in production

--All operators (This is standard for a TPM –type organisation)
+-All operators (This is standard for a TPM –type organization)

 5. What kinds of reports do expect from the system?